Crawron/Koel/readme.md

-## Working on
+## To work on next
-- Different song sources
-	- Properly handling playlists
-	- Add source to metadata
+- Rework for /now-playing and /queue

 ## Bugs
 - Skipping last song in queue is broken